tjknoth/cse130-web/lectures/03-datatypes.md

   * then you can do:

     ```
+    deadlineDate = Date { month = 11, day = 4, year = 2020 }
-    deadlineDate = Date 11 4 2020
+    -- same as: deadlineDate = Date 11 4 2020

     dealineMonth = month deadlineDate -- use field name as a function
     ```

 <br>